ThearaDawn/Profile/README.md

 ### I am a Java Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Cambodia.
 - :telescope: I’m working as a Software Developer and contributing to the backend for building systems and REST API.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Writing

 - :zap: In my free time, I watch and read tech articles.